-You'll find a lot of bag sewing tutorials here at AppleGreen cottage.
-And here I'm showing you how to construct a bag with an additional zipper pocket into the outer shell or in the lining, even if your bag pattern does not include this option.
+You'll find a lot of bag sewing tutorials here at AppleGreen cottage, as well as a different pocket tutorial.
+If you're new to sewing in general, you'll love the post where all my learn-to-sew lessons are included.
+And here I'm showing you how to sew a pocket and add it to the bag's outer or lining, even if your bag pattern does not include this option.

 Also, a note on interfacing.
 Most probably, your bag pattern will call for some type of interfacing to be added to the main bag pieces.
 Please note that the interfacing should already be applied to the bag pieces before you add the pocket.